efeelize/eng/kaiyan/work/office_daily/bonus.md

 - 3. Trump is a very savvy [精明] political animal.

 - 4. These savvy speakers [演讲老手] have some tips for novice speakers.[新手]

-# 25.at the end of the day [phr.归根结底] & when all is said and done
-> it's just when you kind of consider everything and then you say the most important facts.

-- 1. For when all is said and done, however you voted, our shared values, interests and ambitions can and must bring us together.

-- 2. When all is said and done, my dear, you may be right.

 # V.pattern
 ***Hi Kate, thanks for coming in.
 Let's talk about your annual performance evaluation and bonus.***